 This course will be assessed using a combination of 3 to 4 internal assessments completed during the year and 2 external assessments.
 Assessments will require you to demonstrate your understanding of geographic concepts in relation to case studies using graphs, maps, diagrams and written paragraph answers.

-This course offers 18 to 22 credits depending on your course of study.
+This course offers 14 or more credits depending on your course of study.

 It is expected that ALL students complete ALL assessments on-time and to their highest abilities.
 Geography requires a high level of English writing and reading skills.